book Joey Dunlop - His Authorised Biography

 wet tyres front and rear, Joey won again.

-bikes lined up for the 125cc race 15 or so minutes later,
+lined up for the 125cc race 15 or so minutes later, the

-the track was drying rapidly.
-In such circumstances
+track was drying rapidly.
+In such circumstances tyre choice

-tyre choice is always tricky, particularly on such a
+is always tricky, particularly on such a long track where

-long track where conditions may vary considerably from
+conditions may vary considerably from place to place.

-place to place.
-Joey opted for a full wet front and
+Joey opted for a full wet front and an intermediate rear,

-happened three laps into the race, just as it began
+three laps into the race, just as it began to rain again.

-to rain again.
-Eye witnesses described the 125’s
+Eye witnesses described the 125’s rear wheel stepping

-rear wheel stepping out part-way through the last corner,
+out part-way through the last corner, a left-hand bend

-forest where there was no run off, and a crash was inevitable.
+was no run off, and a crash was inevitable.
+Joey got rid

-Joey got rid of the bike, which wedged itself between
+of the bike, which wedged itself between two trees, snapping

-two trees, snapping in two.
-Parts of the machine struck
+in two.
+Parts of the machine struck two spectators, but

-two spectators, but their injuries were mild.
-Joey struck
+their injuries were mild.
+Joey struck another tree.
+He

 out later, there were no indications that the Honda’s